kinds of action explanation

 Causes

 One used to often hear the idea that causal relations are law-like.
-To say that B is caused by A is to imply that Bs are reliably caused by As all else being equal.
-It is true that it is hard to see how, if everything else really is equal, if A once caused B it wouldn't always do so.
-I am not myself sure, though, what to make of this, nor am I clear what to make of the idea of a distinctly causal form of "necessity" such that A somehow necessitates B.
+To say that B is caused by A, it was said, is to imply that, at least under some or other description, Bs are reliably caused by As all else being equal.
+It is true that it's hard to see how, if everything else really is equal at t2, and if A caused B at t1, A wouldn't do so again at t2.
+But it's not clear to me that this helps much with the project of developing a reflective understanding of causal explanation.
+(The idea of a distinctly causal form of "necessity" such that A somehow necessitates B is equally obscure to me.)

 Dispositions

 References to someone's desires are at least somewhat dispositional.
-To be thirsty is both to feel a certain way and to be disposed to drink.
+To be thirsty is both to feel a certain way (parched, perhaps) and to be disposed to drink.
 We may have sensations of thirst or hunger but, in certain instances, not be disposed to drink or eat.
-But this isn't to say that "thirst" and "hunger" are primarily the names of sensations.
+But this isn't to say that "thirst" and "hunger" are primarily the names of sensations (nor that sensations aren't anyway partly picked out in terms of the behaviours to which they dispose us).
 We can see the dispositional connection between desire and action in the following way.
 If someone is thirsty, is it so much as intelligible that they wouldn't drink if a) they had the opportunity, b) there wasn't something they desired more than drinking, c) there wasn't something wrong with them?
 If there were no dispositional relation between desire and action here then it ought to be possible to say "Yes she was thirsty, and no it's not that she wanted anything else (e.g. staying in bed) more than drinking, and no there wasn't anything wrong with her; it's just that she didn't drink despite being thirsty."
-My contention, though, is that this is unintelligible.
+In truth, however, this is unintelligible.

 To use the Aristotelian language again: referencing a disposition is referencing something like a formal, rather than an efficient, cause of something.
 We understand why something is done by understanding that it's in the nature of the thing.
 Why did the rock break apart?
 It's a fragile rock.
 Not an empty claim, since other possibilities were available.
 Perhaps a different, far more robust, rock broke not because it was fragile but because it was hit by Thor's own hammer.